Lycea/ProcessingTest/README.md

-# ProcessingTest

-This is a small test repo
+This is a repo for my future web page
-to show how to be able to integrate a processing sketch into github pages.

-### index.html file

-There are all the script links to the hosted processing libraries.
-If you want to you could also somehow include your own ones

-### sketches folder
-Here are the scretches lokated that are loaded elsewhere
+for now it is a work in progress but already shows two kind of "posts"

+also it started as a test for integrating processing to files

+Later there will be a kind of template engine like from jekyll all based of some python scripts that parse a simple markdown syntax and put together all the pages as they are needed.